harfangeek/MeshEditor/README.md

 - Glew 1.13.0 : http://glew.sourceforge.net/
 - Glm : http://glm.g-truc.net/0.9.7/index.html

+In order to compile and run the project you need to compile first freeglut and glew.
+- Open corresponding visual studio projects (MeshEditor\Dependencies\freeglut\freeglut.sln and MeshEditor\Dependencies\glew\glew.sln).
+- Chose the proper configuration and generate each solution.
+- Libraries are generated in the lib folders.
+They are already referenced in the project setting so just let them here.
+- The DLLs are generated in the bin folders.
+Copy them with the project executable.

 ## ToDoList
 - Mesh loading
   - [x] Implement Mesh data model (half-edge structure)